Nootropic profile

 What is NAC (N-Acetyl Cysteine)?

 N-Acetyl Cysteine (NAC) is a modified form of the conditionally essential amino acid cysteine.
 NAC has been used medically for decades as an FDA-approved prescription treatment for paracetamol overdose and as a mucolytic agent to break down mucus in respiratory conditions.
-More recently, it has gained attention in the wellness and nootropics community for its potential cognitive and mental health benefits.

 - General wellness and antioxidant support: 600–1,200 mg per day, typically split into two doses (600 mg morning and evening).